-The forecasted development pattern will provide CARB staff with the understanding of how the MPO envisions the proportion of new growth that is directed toward existing communities and infill areas served by existing transit and active transportation infrastructure relative to Greenfield areas.
-Siting development in areas where residents are in close proximity to daily needs with access to transit or active transportation options can also reduce VMT.
-Where and how new growth is accommodated is the central to the RTP/SCS land use strategies.
+The forecasted development pattern will provide CARB staff with an understanding of how new growth in existing communities and infill areas served by existing transit and active transportation infrastructure compares to new growth in greenfield areas.
+Siting development in areas where residents are in close proximity to daily needs with access to transit or active transportation options can reduce VMT.
+Where and how new growth is accommodated is central to the RTP/SCS.